glowsai/docsite/docs/docs/17-auto-deploy-usage.md

 Start Command: python -m http.server 8080
 ```

-Additionally, set the **Instance Idle Retention Period** to 3 minutes and the **Maximum Number of Instances** to 2.
+In this tutorial, set the `Instance Idle Retention Period` to 3 minutes and the `Maximum Number of Instances` to 2.

 ![image-20251124164032138](../docs-images/p17auto-deploy/08.png)

 ### scale-out Mode

-Calling this mode will start a new instance and return the interface request result.
+Calling this mode will start a new instance and return the request result.

 ```bash
 curl -i \